The MuslimARC network of racial justice experts spans the United States. Learn more about our speakers and trainers below.

 Request a MuslimARC SpeakerSubmit an event request online.

 Namira Islam is a Bangladeshi-American lawyer and graphic designer.
-Based in Michigan, she is the Co-Founder and Co-Director of the Muslim Anti-Racism Collaborative (MuslimARC), a faith-based racial justice education organization.
+Based in Michigan, she is the Co-Founder and Executive Director of the Muslim Anti-Racism Collaborative (MuslimARC), an organization that provides racial justice education and training.
 Her legal background includes work in prisoners’ rights litigation, international human rights law, and poverty law.
 She has written for multiple publications, delivered lectures and trainings throughout the United States, and provided commentary and analysis on identity, current events, and social justice narratives for radio shows, documentary films, and other media worldwide.
 You can follow her on Twitter @namirari.